The Intellectual Investor: Income Strategy Weekly Updates

 Did you know that we write this piece for Opportunity Equity as well?
 Check it out.

-1The performance figures reflect the deduction of a model investment management fee of 1% (the highest fee for separate accounts under our fee schedule) and certain other expenses.
+1The performance figures reflect the results of a representative account net of management fee and certain other expenses.
 For important additional information about Income Strategy performance, please click on the Income Strategy Composite Performance Disclosure.
 The performance returns shown in this report are preliminary and are subject to revision.
 Past performance is no guarantee of future results.

 Significant Contributors and Significant Detractors are the Strategy holdings that had the greatest effect on Strategy performance for the week.
 Holdings that have been in the Strategy since the end of the most recent calendar quarter are identified by name.
 For information on how Contributor/Detractor data were calculated and a list showing the contribution to the Strategy’s weekly performance of each investment held at such quarter end, contact us.